ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

   - can be used to start a schmixup on block
 - f.s
   - no combo! (tatami if tethered!)
-  - counterhit combos into Kibari
+  - counterhit combos into 2H > Kibari + followup
 - 5H
   - Slower than f.s but slightly disjointed
   - combos into Kibari